seynur/DA-ESS-MitreContent/README.md

 ## DA-ESS-MitreContent

+#### Documentation
+Detailed documentation can be found at: https://da-ess-mitrecontent.readthedocs.io

 #### Overview
 This application provides compliance and triage dashboards for MITRE ATT&CK Framework that are fully integrated with Splunk Enterprise Security(https://splunkbase.splunk.com/app/263/) and Splunk ES Content Update (https://splunkbase.splunk.com/app/3449/) with drill-down capabilities.